Electricity-Transmission-Database/electricity-transmission-database/README.md

 # Global Tranmission Database
-Scripts to process and visualize data for the global electricity transmission database
+Scripts to process and visualize data for the [Global Transmission Database](https://zenodo.org/doi/10.5281/zenodo.10063445).

 ## Description
 ...